-Some of us may have been overly impatient for the release of macOS Catalina and instead opted into being part of the beta program to get a sneak peek at Apple's latest and greatest operating system.
-If you were one of these brave souls, when the Gold Master of macOS Catalina is released, you may want to stick with the stable version rather than keep on getting beta updates.
-Here's how to do just that.
+Some of us may have been overly impatient for the release of macOS Big Sur and instead opted into being part of the beta program to get a sneak peek at Apple's latest and greatest operating system.
+If you were one of these brave souls, when the Gold Master of macOS Big Sur is released, you may want to stick with the stable version rather than keep on getting beta updates.
+Here's how to opt-out of the macOS beta program.

 Backup your device!